stevejhiggs/aws-lambda-typescript/README.md

 ### debugging in vscode

-In order for debugging typescript to work in vscode the "protocol" setting must be set to "inspector" in your launch.json.

 Go to the debug tab in visual studio at the top where it says "debug" and probably "no configurations" there should be a gear icon.
 Click it and you should be taken to your launch.json file that will look something like:
 ```